 This method returns an object reference to the interface account and a string value of a variable accID, which is an account number automatically generated by the server object.
-Holder classes are generated for the out return values to allow the server to pass back new values to the client.
-The holder class accountHolder stores a value member variable of type Account, which may be modified during the operation call.
+Holder classes are generated for the ${\tt out}$ return values to allow the server to pass back new values to the client.